 Kal-Haven Trail State Park

 The two main trailheads are located at either end of the trail in Kalamazoo and South Haven.
 There are several other access points along the trail, including Bloomingdale and Grand Junction.
-The village of Bloomingdale is considered the midpoint and serves as a great rest spot that features a caboose, Depot Museum (open for tours) and vault toilet for visitors.

 |Season(s) of Operation||